mau5073/A-Star-Heuristic-Search/README.md

 Only four actions are allowed in this problem: move left by 1, move right by 1, move up by 1, and move down by 1.
 No diagonal movements are allowed.

 You program should find a solution, which is a sequence of grid locations that leads to the goal location.

+The provided pngs shows examples of this project in action.